SandyaraPeres/anccessos/ReadMe.md

 # **anccessos**

-Use a single object : `AccessibilityExtensions` in your Kotlin Shared Projects to promote accessible coding.
+Use anccessos in your Kotlin Shared Projects to promote accessible coding for Screen Readers such as VoiceOver and TalkBack. :)

-Compatible only with Kotlin android for now.
+Compatible only with Kotlin Android for now.

+## How to use it

+Apply at your view the method `setAccessibility()`
+For now, you can set if the view's:
+* Class name;
+* Content Description;
+* If it's a heading;
+* If it's a password;
+* If it's in a checked state;
+* If it's enabled or not;
+* If it's selected or not;
+* If it's clickable (or long clickable) or not

+Here's an example applying in my Android project:

+`myView.setAccessibility(className = Button::class.java, contentDescription = "Apply for this job")`

+## How to add in your project

+Add this library in your build.gradle file.
+`implementation 'com.github.sandyaraperes:anccessos:1.0.0'`

 ## License